CALL FOR APPLICATIONS

 * Quality and feasibility of the proposed research

 - One page research statement, which can include a brief personal scientific background, goals of research, and at least one key finding.
 Your statement should describe your proposed area of thesis research and how it will contribute to one or more of the following areas:

 1. a deeper fundamental understanding of biological, chemical, physical or design principles relevant to cancer in the broadest sense.

 2. innovative interdisciplinary approaches and/or technologies that will facilitate transformative cancer research in the future.

 3. novel therapeutic tools, applied science and/or strategies likely to push forward the frontier of cancer medicine.

 Care should be taken to highlight current or potential collaborations contributing to the project that are likely to build lasting connections across department and school boundaries at Harvard University.

-- One letter of support from a non-thesis adviser (confidential recommendation).
+- One letter of support from a non-thesis adviser.
 This individual should be familiar with the applicant’s recent research potential.

 Incomplete applications will not be accepted.

 Submitted application materials and non-thesis adviser letter of support must be submitted via email by the deadline of 5:00pm EST on Friday, February 15th, 2019 to Ryan Lee (firstname.lastname@example.org) with subject line "Landry Cancer Research Fellowship".